-As shown in Bohnemeyer (2003b; in press) and Bohnemeyer et al. (ms.), Yucatec clauses do not express CoL with respect to more than one Ground.
+As shown in Bohnemeyer (2003b, 2007) and Bohnemeyer et al. (2007), Yucatec clauses do not express CoL with respect to more than one Ground.
 Complex CoL events are broken down into sequences of single-Ground CoL events each of which is encoded by a separate clause.
-For illustration, (34) is a description of a video clip in which a ball rolls from a tree past a dip to a hill (the setting is the same as in Figure 17-18 above, but the balls rolls through the landscape instead of "beaming"):
+For illustration, (34) is a description of a video clip in which a ball rolls from a tree past a dip to a hill (the setting is the same as in Figures 6.17 and 6.18, but the ball rolls through the landscape instead of "beaming"):

-(34) H-luk' y=iknal le=che'=o', PRV-leave(B3SG) A3=at DET=wood=D2 káa=h-tàal u=ba'+pàach-t-ik le=àaktúun=o', CON=PRV-come(B3SG) A3=?+back-APP-INC(B3SG) DET=hole=D2 káa=h-k'uch he'l-el y=iknal le=búut'un=o'.
+(34) H-luk' y=iknal le=che'=o', PRV-leave(B3SG) A3=at DET =wood=D2 káa=h-tàal u=ba'+pàach-t-ik le=àaktúun=o', CON=PRV-come(B3SG) A3=t+back-APP-INC(B3SG) DET=hole=D2 káa=h-k'uch he'l-el y=iknal le=búuťun=o'.
 CON=PRV-arrive(B3SG) rest-INC A3=at DET=hill=D2 '[The ball] left at the tree, [and then] came going around (lit. surrounding) the dip, [and then] it arrived to rest at the hill.'

-The restriction to one CoL Ground per verbal core is a consequence of the fact that Ground phrases denote Place functions which are mapped into Locative functions by the verb, as per the semantic composition illustrated in Figure 5 above.
+The restriction to one CoL Ground per verbal core is a consequence of the fact that Ground phrases denote Place functions, which are mapped into Locative functions by the verb, as per the semantic composition illustrated in Figure 6.5.
 For multiple Ground phrases to be licensed in a single core, the verb would have to lexicalize multiple Locative functions and assign these to the different Grounds.
 Such verbs are unattested in Yucatec or any other language.

 The restriction to one CoL Ground per clause is a consequence of the restriction to one Ground per core and the lack of constructions of an appropriate kind that combine multiple CoL-denoting cores into clauses.
-Examples of such constructions are "serial verb" or "multi-verb" constructions in Ewe (Kwa/Gbe; Ghana and Togo) and Lao (Tai-Kadai; Laos), as discussed in Bohnemeyer et al. (ms.)12 there is no evidence of semantic composition of complex Path functions in the language.
+Examples of such constructions are "serial verb" or "multiverb" constructions in Ewe (Kwa/Gbe; Ghana and Togo) and Lao (Tai-Kadai; Laos), as discussed in Bohnemeyer et al. (2007).12 Thus, in line with the hypothesis of a systematic construal of Motion as CoL in Yucatec, there is no evidence of semantic composition of complex Path functions in the language.